christiebarron/aiTextDetector/projectPlanning/projectProposal.md

     - test out a variety of ML classification models (e.g,. logistic regression, decision trees, random forest, etc.)
     - visualize output: various performance criteria for each classification model (confusion matrix, f1, precision, recall, specificity, sensitivity)
 - Turn into a website/app where it can output predicted possibility of text being a human vs machine generated? (or whatever it happens to be)

+## Notes on Projects 3-4
+- ML Classification RQ: How well can a machine learning algorithm detect machine-generated written text?
+Does classification accuracy systematically vary based on context?

 ## Project Requirements
 - Note these mostly don't address comments from the rubrics.
 Will add later.